kopyl/vodafone-traffic-monitor/README.md

 I know getting headers for non-technical user might be complicated, but I can help you – reach out to me in Telegram @kopyl.

+I might record the video on how to set this thing up for a non-technical people, but maybe later.

 ### Prerequisites:

 You have to know how to create your own Telegram with Botfather and exctract headers from Vodafone dashboard logged in (https://my.vodafone.ua/primary/main/home).